ivydo/Budget-Tracker/README.md

 [Link to app deployed](https://evening-mountain-29660.herokuapp.com/)

 ### Installation
-To install the required dependencies, run npm install
+To install the required dependencies, run `npm install`.

 This package assumes there is a MongoDB server running on localhost:27017.
 If your server is running somewhere else, you can edit server.js to reflect that.